💥 Reach thousands of inboxes in minutes: All new 'Email Campaigns' is here! - Learn More

 Tips to achieve this sales objective:

-• Leverage technologies like CRM, marketing automation and analytics to boost revenue-making opportunities
+- Use technologies like CRM, marketing automation, and analytics to boost revenue-making opportunities

-• Train sales team on creating a moment for cross and upselling
+- Train the sales team on cross-selling and upselling

 Power up your sales team potential with Salesmate!